ghi-electronics/Documentation/software/tinyclr/tutorials/in-field-update.md

 ```

 ## Firmware and Application Matching
 It is important that the firmware on your chip is the same version expected by your application.
-To make sure your application and firmware match, it is best to always update both simultaneously if possible.
+To make sure your application and firmware match, it is best to update both simultaneously if possible.